Implementation

 - Ensuring any concerns about the care of the patient are acted on appropriately (and if possible that any compliments are relayed to the relevant person[s]).

-The stated aims of the Medical Examiner System are summarised below:
+The stated aims of the MES are summarised below:

 - To provide greater safeguards for the public by ensuring proper scrutiny of all non-coronial deaths.